 To ensure you can accurately answer a range of question types in the 60 minutes, you will need to manage your time.
 Take a look at the following advice on how you can manage your time during the IELTS Reading test.

-Tips to manage time
+Tips to manage your time at the IELTS Reading test

 Skim through the passage